Tennis coach charged in admissions scheme appears in court

 GREENBELT, Md.
 (AP) — A former Georgetown University tennis coach accused of taking $2.7 million in bribes as part of a massive college admissions scheme has made his initial court appearance.

-A federal magistrate in Maryland agreed Tuesday to free 52-year-old Gordon Ernst on $200,000 bond after his arrest on a racketeering conspiracy charge.

-He's among 50 people charged in the scheme involving wealthy parents and elite university coaches.
-Court documents allege Ernst was paid more than $2.7 million and designated at least 12 applicants as recruits to facilitate their admission.
+A federal magistrate agreed Tuesday to free Gordon Ernst on $200,000 bond after his arrest on a racketeering conspiracy charge.
+The 52-year-old Chevy Chase man's among 50 people charged in the scheme.
+Court documents allege Ernst was paid more than $2.7 million and designated at least 12 applicants as recruits, facilitating their admission.

-Georgetown spokeswoman Meghan Dubyak says Ernst hasn't coached there since December 2017 after an investigation found he violated university admissions rules.
-The University of Rhode Island says Ernst, who was hired as head women's tennis coach in August, was placed on administrative leave.
+Georgetown spokeswoman Meghan Dubyak says Ernst hasn't coached there since 2017 after an investigation found he violated university admissions rules.
+The University of Rhode Island says Ernst, who was hired in August, was placed on administrative leave.